 Given that these approaches are relatively recent, there are still an enormous amount of issues that need investigation.
 However, given the nature of this topic, one of the most complicated processes in researching economics is data collection.
 This may be the most difficult step in conducting a dissertation in one of these topics.
 Although some topics may use quantitative data, their results are usually rather limited.
 Nonetheless, once the data collection period is overcome, there is a fruitful ground for very interesting research.

 A number of suggestions for economics dissertation topics are provided throughout this article.
 In most cases, these topics can be applied to a specific region and/or industry.

-2.0 Economic geography
+Economic geography Dissertation Topics

 This branch of literature relates the role of places with economical action.
 However, economic geography is not only confined to the relationship between economies and the physical space.
 Within regions and localities, there are great dynamics that shape the nature and extent of economic activity.
 Take a look at some suggestions for economics dissertations on economic geography:

 - How can local culture shape entrepreneurial action regarding the different approaches to business?

 - Can entrepreneurial attitude be exported?
 The role of emigrants in introducing new entrepreneurial attitudes.